georgeadler/map-goc-offices/README.md

 ## Notes and acknowledgments

-If you want to provide feedback, you can find my work e-mail on GEDS.
-I currently work at NRCan.
-(I'm not including it directly here because of the existence of spam-focused e-mail scrapers that target GitHub among other popular websites.)
+If you want to provide feedback, you can e-mail me at (my GitHub username)(at)gmail(dot)com.

-While I am working as a public servant as of the time of this writing, this project was developed and released solely on my own time and in my capacity as a private individual.
-It has no affiliation with the GoC, and I hold no public opinions on the common hybrid work model for the Federal Public Service.
+While I am working as a public servant as of the time of this writing, this project was developed and released solely in my capacity as a private individual.
+It has no affiliation with the Government of Canada.

 This project was built using R and [Leaflet](https://leafletjs.com/).
 The R code file includes commented links to online resources (mainly Stack Overflow) where I was able to resolve analogous issues I encountered during development.
 Thanks to all of those awesome people.